wojtekmaj/react-t/README.md

 ### How the locale is detected?

-#### Variant 1

-`<html lang="…">` attribute is read.
-If provided, React-T will use this locale, provided that it's supported (provided in `languageFiles`).
-Otherwise, default locale is used.

-#### Variant 2
+React-T detects locale to use by going through the list of possible sources:

+1. `locale` prop provided to `<TProvider />`
-If `<html lang="…">` attribute is not provided the following happens:
+2. `<html lang="…">` attribute

-* A list of preferred user locales is created using [`get-user-locale`](https://github.com/wojtekmaj/get-user-locale).
+3. List of preferred user locales created using [`get-user-locale`](https://github.com/wojtekmaj/get-user-locale)

-* A list of supported user locales is constructed from `languageFiles` prop provided to `<TProvider />`.
-* Each locale from the list of preferred user locales is checked whether it is supported or not.
-When a match is found React-T will use this locale.
-Otherwise, default locale is used.
+On each step, React-T checks if a given locale is supported (provided in `languageFiles`, or defined as `defaultLocale`).
+If a given locale is supported, it'll use it.
+If not, it'll move to the next step on the list.

+If no supported locale is detected, `defaultLocale` is used (no translation is being made).

 ## User guide